-As Glenn Miller Archive Curator (1969-2015), Alan formed deep and productive relationships with people and organizations around the world.
+As Glenn Miller Archives Curator (1969-2015), Alan formed deep and productive relationships with people and organizations around the world.
 He formed a team of devoted experts and donors to create the leading “big band” archive in the nation.
 His patient and generous support for friends, associates, strategic partners, the academic community, students, researchers, collectors, and the public has been extraordinary.
 Related by birth to the family of Glenn Miller’s wife, the former Helen Dorothy Burger, Alan has had a unique blood bond to the Miller Family and this relationship gave Alan a profound sense of responsibility and insight in preserving and sharing the Miller property and legacy.
 Today the Glenn Miller Archive hosts significant collections of audio recordings, documents, photographs, and memorabilia, including the Miller Family, Richard March, Walter Scott, Edward Burke, Eric Hamilton, and many other important collections.

 When Alan decided to add to the modest Glenn Miller display in 1969 and the story got out over the international wire services, he could not have foreseen the degree of support that he would then and thereafter receive from private and corporate donors and interested parties.
 While developing the Glenn Miller Archives, Alan consistently gave his time and energy to help develop the Glenn Miller Birthplace Society in Clarinda, Iowa, who today share speical memories of Alan along with his many friends and colleagues in Boulder.
 We mourn the passing of Alan on April 18, 2018.

 DR. NORMAN FOWLER LEYDEN, Ph.D.